 These Bullfrogs were photographed by the sanctuary lagoon and in the small pools on the putting golf course.
-Bullfrogs are the only amphibians I have found in Douglas Park so far.
+Bullfrogs are the only amphibians I have found in Douglass Park so far.

-So far I have seen two kinds of turtles in Douglas Park: Red-eared Sliders (the most common kind) and map turtles (with fleshier tails and a different pattern of striping on their heads.
+So far I have seen two kinds of turtles in Douglass Park: Red-eared Sliders (the most common kind) and map turtles (with fleshier tails and a different pattern of striping on their heads.

-I have seen Common Snapping Turtles, Midland Painted Turtles, and Spiny Softshell Turtles in other westside parks, and I would not be surprised if I see them at Douglas some day, too.
+I have seen Common Snapping Turtles, Midland Painted Turtles, and Spiny Softshell Turtles in other westside parks, and I would not be surprised if I see them at Douglass some day, too.

-I have only seen one snake in Douglas Park.
+I have only seen one snake in Douglass Park.
 It was a garter snake that someone offered to sell me.
-I decline his offer, and he would not tell me if the snake was caught in the park or elsewhere (like along one of the railroad embankments that cut through the neighborhood).
+I declined his offer, and he would not tell me if the snake was caught in the park or elsewhere (like along one of the railroad embankments that cut through the neighborhood).